4 Tips For Successful International Business Communication

 Personal and business communication cannot be entirely separated.
 First of all, this one is good to have in mind.
 The amount to which personal and business relations mix varies around the world.
 It can go from zero tolerance to closely intertwined, as there are countries where it is really expected that one doesn’t mix the personal with the business, and there are other ones where you are basically expected to bring your personal side to the table as well, that way strengthening the trust between potential partners.
 But no matter where you are, business is always conducted by people, and you simply cannot take who you are as a person out of the equation.
 Being able to connect with people is crucial no matter where your work leads you.
 This is the strong base, on which you have to keep building!

-Tip no. 2 successful international business communication:
+Tip no. 2 for successful international business communication:

 Learn about the other person’s culture!
 Do your research, see what their business communication is like.
 Learn about their work and management style for example.
 Knowing a little about the workplace hierarchy in a country can be of great help.
 And/or you can research whether they are more task-or people oriented, as this is something really important during business communication.
 Another thing you can research is their characteristic time management.
 How do they deal with time, how punctual are they?
 Is being late really rude, or 10-15 minutes are still considered to be within good taste?
 And you can even do some reading on their politics, as sometimes it has a say in the work environment as well: for example if a country tends to be more nationalistic, that can show in their international business communication and negotiation style as well.
 The possibilities are endless, all you have to do is keep learning!

-Tip no. 3 successful international business communication:
+Tip no. 3 for successful international business communication:

 Learn about your own culture!
 Or rather become aware of your habits and behavior that are defined by your culture.
 This is something we tend to forget about, as we always think of learning as much as possible about the target country’s culture.
 Why is it important to focus on your background as well?
 Because this way you can be more aware of the differences, and you can see what you have to pay attention to during your meeting.
 And you get a chance to see yourself from the other person’s point of view, which is always helpful.

-Tip no. 4 successful international business communication:
+Tip no. 4 for successful international business communication:

 Focus on the common!
 Now that you are very well aware of all the cultural differences that you need to pay attention to, it’s time you focus on what you have in common with your partner as well!
 It’s a good thing, after you are all aware and prepared, because nothing creates a bond quite like something both of you share.